iris-hep/iris-hep.github.io/_codas-hep-students/2025/mojiastonybrook.md

 a bit self-taught C++, python, and ML :)

 ## A problem I'm grappling with:
-working on detector uncertainty systematics parameterized by shifting and baising parameters;
+working on detector uncertainty systematics parameterized by shifting and biasing parameters;

 ## I've got my eyes on:
 trying to have a diffusion model work as a generator of water Cherenkov ring images